11 Phenomenal Company Cultures With Key Takeaways

 “We decided to treat culture as a product,” says Justin Rosenstein, the founder of Asana.

-He explained that instead of looking at culture as something that “just happens,” he and his co-founder realised that culture was actually something that needed to be carefully designed, tested, debugged, and iterated on, like any other product they released.
+He explained that instead of looking at culture as something that “just happens,” he and his co-founder realized that culture was actually something that needed to be carefully designed, tested, debugged, and iterated on, like any other product they released.

 “We actively survey people anonymously, and during one-on-ones, we ask what’s working well and what isn’t working well.
 Based on that information, we go back to the company and say, here’s what we heard, and here’s what we’re doing to do about it,” says Rosenstein.